Imagga Tagging vs Bodyguard

 $30.00/mo

-Bodyguard offers a free plan with basic features and paid plans for advanced capabilities.
+Offers a free plan with basic moderation features and paid plans for higher volume and advanced capabilities.

 -